lachugin-al/intellij.vim/README.md

-# Light IntelliJ Theme for vim
+# Light Theme for vim